Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-69-lockdown.md

 Thinking of that, though, raised a new thought in his mind.
 The MBG star yacht had just been the first.
 ESNN’s interstellar news was full of reports on Hunter raids all over the Dominion, and lamenting the fact that the AEC/Gao military umbrella was hobbled and couldn’t do anything about them.
 And if there was one person who could change that...

-"So… how come he hasn’t done anything about this stupid-ass lockdown?"
+"So... how come he hasn’t done anything about this stupid-ass lockdown?"

 "‘Cuz he happens to like those people on his speed-dial.
 Rubbing his nuts all over the situation isn’t his style when it would hurt a friend.
 He’d much rather get ‘em out for a magazine shoot."

 Campbell snorted at that.
 "He sounds like a character."

 "We all are on this team.
 Lots of personality.
 Actually, a lot of characters on this planet.
 Takes a certain kind of spirit to move to an alien world, I guess."
 With a final heavy clank of gear, Costello settled his gym bag across his shoulders.
 "So yeah.
 He’s a big guy in *far* more ways than just physical.
 A fun guy, for sure.
 He *cares* too, and he’ll want to know everything about you.
-But at the end of the day…"
+But at the end of the day..."

 A small, complicated smile twisted one side of his mouth, accompanied by an equally twisted chuckle. "...Well, the last time we broke really bad news to him, he broke Adam’s gym, and then he exploded the biggest bomb **ever** inside a giant space donut.
 Oh, and then he felt guilty."